BH106 - Bachelor of Social Work (Honours)/Bachelor of Social Science (Psychology)

 Non-Academic Requirements for Social Work Field Education

-Social Work requires you to complete a police check prior to undertaking placement and submit evidence to the School at least two weeks prior to your placement.
+Social Work requires you to complete a Nationally Coordinated Criminal History Check prior to undertaking placement and submit evidence to the School at least two weeks prior to your placement.
 Please refer to the HWSS1137 & HWSS1143 course guides for further information.

 Working With Children Check (WWCC)